LudwigIrrgang/SorpPump/README.md

 Repository for sharing of sorption heat pump models.
 The models are available as MATLAB or Python Code in the respective directory.

 ## Working Principle
-The working principle of the models is to solve energy and mass balances by using simplyfying assumptions.
+The working principle of the models is to solve energy and mass balances by using simplifying assumptions.

 ## Cycle configrurations
 The following cylce configurations are available: